CDL-Quantum/CohortProject_2021/Week2_Rydberg_Atoms/Business_Application.md

   - Dahua Technology

-- **Seating plans during Covid**: during the pandemic, social distancing is necessary to reduce contagion risk.
+- **Seating allocation during COVID-19 pandemic**: during the pandemic, social distancing is necessary to reduce the risk of infection.
-  We provide a quantum-based solution to optimally distribute a group of people for event planning (e.g. concert, theater or cinema) or transportation (seating plan for flights or trains).
-Possible customers are event organizers as well as airline and railways companies, e.g.:
+  We optimally distribute seats of a group of people during events (e.g. in theaters and cinema) or while traveling (e.g. on flights and trains).
+Possible customers are event organizers, as well as airline and railways companies:
   - Bassett Events, Inc. or Eventbrite NL B.V. (for event organization)
   - Delta Air lines, Lufthansa Group or Deutsche Bahn (for transportation services)

-- **Regional development planning**: a development plan sets out a local authority's policies and proposals for land use in their area.
+- **City development planning**: optimizing zoning rules in order to ensure maximum benefits for inhabitants at minimum costs for the government.
   This includes the allocation of facilities as police stations, hospitals or post offices.
-We propose a quantum based solution to determine the optimal distribution of facilities across a given region or an entire country.
+  We propose a quantum-based solution to determine the optimal distribution of facilities across a given region, city or an entire country.
 As an example we provide an implementation of our algorithm to find the optimal distribution of medical facilities across the Netherlands.
   [This file](../Week2_Rydberg_Atoms/Dutch medical facilities.py) includes the code used to perform this analysis.
+  Possible customers:
+  - Ministero dei Trasporti Italiano
+  - Municipality of Amsterdam

-## Dutch medical facilities distribution during Covid pandemic
+## A technical deep-dive: distribution of Dutch medical facilities during COVID-19 pandemic
 Optimal distribution of medical facilities across a country is a problem that with given simplifications (e.g. uniform density of population) can be exactly mapped to a graph problem and solved by means of quantum annealing.
 For instance, given a set of cities where it is possible to build a hospital, the goal is to find the maximum independent set of cities under the constraint that the cities are at least e.g. 50km apart.

-We assume that the Dutch government wishes to determine a distribution of Covid-ready hospital facilities across the country, given a set of cities.
+We assume that the Dutch government wishes to determine a distribution hospital facilities ready to treat patientes affected by COVID-19 across the country, given a set of cities.

 ![CDL 2020 Cohort Project_business2](../Week2_Rydberg_Atoms/Graphics/NL_initial.png)